Uvacoder/startpage-simple-search/README.md

 * Hardcoded bookmark filtering
 * Not much else...

-Check the page source for a rundown of how things work.
+Check the page source for a rundown of how things work, there's a [live preview hosted](https://breadcat.github.io/startpage/) on Github Pages.